-Finite Element Analysis (FEA)
+FEA - Finite Element Analysis

 We are transferring all our information about our FEA services to our sister site elite-consulting.co.uk.
 So please go there to find out more.

-FEA – Finite Element Analysis – is the modern way to analyse structural problems and by using FEA, Elite Consulting can help you to determine how your design will perform, where problems may arise and how to overcome them.
+Now almost everyone uses FEA to analyse structural problems and by using FEA, Elite Consulting can help you to determine how your design will perform, where problems may arise and how to overcome them.

 Example of a Typical Project

-Stress Analysis of a lifting bracket
+Stress Analysis of an impellor

 Questions or comments about this web site should be addressed to